jacques/docs.npmjs.com/content/getting-started/ORG-upgrading-and-downgrading.md

 <!--
 <!--
-title: QA-ORGS-2 - How to Upgrade and Downgrade Your Account
+title: QA-ORGS-- How to Upgrade and Downgrade Your Account
 featured: true
 -->
 -->
 # Upgrading and Downgrading

-This page will teach you how to upgrade and downgrade your Organization's plan.
-It will also explain the implications of these actions for your package access and billing.
+This page explains how to upgrade and downgrade your Organization's plan.
+It also explains the implications of these actions for your package access and billing.

 You will need to have the Owner role to perform this work.
 For more information on roles, check out the [Roles and Privileges doc].

 <hr/>